-1.2.9 Reorder Buffer
+1.2.9 Reorder Buffer, a.k.a.
+Active List

 A queue holding in-flight instructions.
-Instructions always enter the ROB in ID and normally leave in C. They can also be flushed, squashed en-masse, if there is a recovery due to an exception or misprediction.
+Instructions always enter the ROB in ID and normally leave in C or WC.
+They can also be flushed, that is, squashed en-masse, as part of a recovery due to an exception or misprediction, or some other event.